dszczer/interview-tasks/README.md

 ### Install

+*All commands below assume, that You run them in the main project directory*.

+* **Docker option:**
+    1. Install docker compose, using instructions from the hyperlink above.
-Install composer packages using `docker compose run --rm composer install`.
+    2. Install composer packages using `docker compose run --rm composer install`.
+* **Local tools option:**
+    1. Install PHP, either using your Linux/Windows distribution or download code and compile it from the hyperlink above.
+    2. Install PHP Composer and PHPUnit PHAR files according to instructions included in hyperlinks above, into the main project directory.
+    3. Install composer packages using `php composer.phar install`.

 ### Test

+Run tests using:
-Run tests using `docker compose run --rm phpunit`.
+* If you've followed **Docker option** installation steps: `docker compose run --rm phpunit`.
+* If you've followed **Local tools option** installation steps: `php phpunit.phar`.

+**NOTE:** `phpunit.xml` file contains runtime configuration, so there is no need to pass it to the command.

 ## Contributors of README